 So who was this man who told the above story?

-The man’s name was Theordore Robert Cowell.
+The man’s name was Theodore Robert Cowell.
 Ring a bell?
 Probably not—the name you know him by is Ted Bundy.

-I happen to live in an area where Ted lived as an adult and by a stroke of luck, I know several people who knew Ted personally.
-One of the gentlemen who knew Ted served in a state government position in the 1970’s and worked with Ted in government.
-Ted was pursuing a law degree at the time.
+I live in an area where Ted lived as an adult, and by luck, I know several people who knew him.
+One gentleman, who worked with Ted in state government during the 1970s, shared his experience with me.

 Then, there is the woman who worked at the rape crisis center with Ted in the 70’s.
 She said: “Sure, I remember Ted.
 The crisis center didn’t have lights in the parking lot and so after dark Ted walked each female volunteer out to her car and made sure she got in safely and locked her doors behind her.
 He was like a big brother who watched over us.”